Helen Clark: Reputation and legacy

-Early in her career Clark gained a reputation as a capable advocate of nuclear disarmament and public health policy.
+Early in her career, Clark gained a reputation as a capable advocate of nuclear disarmament and public health policy.
 As party leader, Clark denounced Rogernomics as "a ghastly period" and won the 1999 election by abandoning its legacy.
 However, biographer Denis Welch has argued that she did not do enough to repudiate the paradigm created by Rogernomics, instead allowing Labour and National to become "increasingly hard to tell apart" on many issues.

 Clark's government was pragmatic, managerial, concerned with stability, and focused on incremental changes over grand projects.
 Political scientist Bryce Edwards argues that Clark was never a "conviction politician" and set out to be a "successful" rather than "great" politician, leaving behind a legacy of incremental reforms of New Zealand and good management of the status quo, but no bold ambitions.
 Likewise, commentator John Armstrong, while praising Clark, describes her as a "technocratic" prime minister "who will be remembered more for her management abilities than a capacity to inspire".

 In January 2009, two months after losing office, Clark was voted 'Greatest Living New Zealander' in an opt-in website poll run by The New Zealand Herald.
 In a close race she received 25 per cent of the vote, ahead of Victoria Cross recipient Willie Apiata at 21 per cent.
 Then Prime Minister John Key said he was not surprised by the poll, saying "she is well thought of as a New Zealand Prime Minister."

 Forbes magazine ranked Clark the 22nd most powerful woman in the world in 2016, down from 20th in 2006.

-Post-premiership
+Post-prime ministerial career

-Clark was the first defeated Labour Prime Minister to immediately resign the party leadership rather than lead it in Opposition.
+Clark was the first defeated Labour prime minister to immediately resign the party leadership rather than lead it in Opposition.
 She served as the shadow foreign affairs spokesperson in the Shadow Cabinet of Phil Goff for several months before retiring from Parliament in April 2009 to accept a position with the United Nations (UN).